La-Javaness/xstyled-theme-config/README.md

 	return withXstyledThemeWebpack(theme, { externals: true })(config)
 }
 ```

+You may even pass a `null` value to the `theme` parameter if you only want to get the Webpack externals configured without providing a default theme in your UI library code.

+#### Jest

 In your `jest.config.js`, you can even use a different theme against which you write your tests (make sure that theme is installed in your development dependencies, though):
 ```js